7hekaka/newcytosim/doc/main/faq.md

 </summary>

 You might want to use the steric interaction to induce bundling, because this can also be configured with an attractive component.
-Check the example ‘cym/steric_bundling.cym’, and check [the documentation](sim/steric.md).
+Check the example `cym/steric_bundling.cym`, and check [the documentation](sim/steric.md).
 </details>

 <details>
 <summary>
-**Can I attach Single whose activity is fixed to each Fiber when it is created to make them immobile?**
+**Is there a way to fix one end of fiber to any given point?**
 </summary>
-Yes, that would work as well. please check how this is done in ‘cym/wash.cym’
+Yes, you can create a `single` at the desired location, and attach them directly where you want on the filaments.
+With one pivot the fiber can rotate, but using two pivots, you will restrict the rotation of the fiber as well.
+Please check how this is done in `cym/fiber_anchor.cym`.
 </details>